matco/connectiq-tester/README.md

 ```
 docker run -v /path/to/your/app:/app -w /app ghcr.io/matco/connectiq-tester:latest
 ```
 The flag `-v` binds the folder containing your application to the `app` folder in the container.
 The flag `-w` tells the container to work in this repository (it is the working directory).
 It is required that the working directory matches the path where you bound your application in the container.
-With this command, a temporary certificate will be created and the application will be tested using a Fenix 7.
+With this command, a temporary certificate will be created, and the application will be tested using a Fenix 7.

 If you want to specify a difference device, just run: